 Code B → “Sorry — here’s a keyring.”

-You can display the custom message before or alongside the assigned code in the success step.
+You can display the custom message before or alongside the assigned code in the success step, by including the following string in a text block:

 Be between 1 and 50 characters